How Tariffs Could Help And Hurt The Solar Industry

 "We documented more than 30 U.S. solar cell and module manufacturers who were driven out of business in the last five years," he says.

 A few weeks ago, the U.S. International Trade Commission ruled in SolarWorld's favor.
-The company hired Clason and others back to work, and now says it plans to re-hire 200 workers by May.
+The company hired Clason and others back to work, and now says it plans to rehire 200 workers by May.

 "I can't overstate how crazy and chaotic things are."